 - Now drag the formula of all the cells to 10 rows.

 - Now for No. of Units start filing from 100 to 300.

-From G13th cell Profit is showing positive numbers, so to achieve Break-Even Point Ms. Alisa needs to produce approximately 236 units.
+From the G13th cell, Profit is showing positive numbers, so to achieve Break-Even Point, Ms. Alisa needs to produce approximately 236 units.

-- Now for the same data let’s create Break-Even Chart.
-Select Total Cost, Revenue, and Profit column for this.
+- Now for the same data, let’s create Break-Even Chart.
+Select the Total Cost, Revenue, and Profit column for this.

 - Insert line chart with markers.

-So the point where curves of “Revenue & Total Cost” intersects is called the Break-Even Point.
+So the point where the curves of “Revenue & Total Cost” intersects is called the Break-Even Point.